Mosallamy/FLASK-challenges/README.md

 </div>

 ## FLASK Challenges
-This repo is a collection for the issues I faced when I started learning Flask.
+This repo is a collection of the issues I faced when I started learning Flask.

 It's meant to help beginners avoid the HELL of trying to solve problems at the start of learning a new framework.